AMZeidan229/IIB-Main-Arithmetic-API/README.md

 This repository contains the Arithmetic API for the MegaSoft project.
 The API provides a variety of arithmetic operations and is designed to integrate seamlessly with the larger MegaSoft infrastructure.

+## Objectives & Goals
+The main goal is to develop an API that can efficiently process arithmetic operations.
+Additionally, the project will focus on implementing a microservices architecture to enhance scalability and maintainability.

 ## Features
 The Arithmetic API offers:
 - Basic arithmetic operations such as addition, subtraction, multiplication, and division.